k1ch3r/vitePressOca/reference.md

 Their length **has to** be defined when declaring them and *cannot* be changed afterwards.
 If you don't set specific values for elements when declaring an array they are given a **default value**.
 If the array is holding primitives their default value is whatever all bits off is interpreted as.
 If it is holding reference types their default values are set to **null**.

+:::details
-Here's a list of default values for primitives:
+Here's a list of default values for primitives as a refresher:

 | Primitive Type | Default Value |
 | -------------- | ------------- |